hotgazpacho/hotgazpacho.github.com/index.md

 ---
 layout: default
-title: h5bp jekyll template
+title: hotgazpacho
 ---
-# It's like this&hellip;
-&hellip; that and this and a &mdash;
+# Movin' to github&hellip;
+&hellip; I'm in the process of moving this blog to github.
+Many of my posts are broken, but I'm working on fixing them.
+Promise.
+I'm also working on a new design.